woudc/woudc-data-registry/README.md

 #### Report Generation

-The `woudc-data-registry data ingest` command accepts a `-w` flag, which is a path pointing to a directory.
+The `woudc-data-registry data ingest` command accepts a `-r/--report` flag, which is a path pointing to a directory.
 When that flag is provided, an operator report and a run report are automatically written to that directory while the files are being processing.

-`woudc-data-registry data ingest /path/to/dir -w /path/to/reports/location`
+`woudc-data-registry data ingest /path/to/dir -r /path/to/reports/location`

-The run report has a filename `runx`, with `x` being an integer.
+The run report has a filename `run_report`.
 The file contains a series of blocks, one per contributor in a processing run, of the following format:

 ```